Maksim-Chabanov/rsschool-cv/cv.md

 ---

 # __Code Example:__
-#### _In order to find what we need in the code, a loop is mainly used.
-Here is one of the cycle options._
+#### _An example of using a loop, the result of each iteration of which will be the display of the contents of the array._
 ```
 const text = [t, e, x, t];
 for(let i; i < text.length; i++){